cstar/heroku-buildpack-zotonic/README.md

 ### THANKS

 Geoff Cant for writing the base heroku-buildpack-erlang, the starting point of this buildpack.
-And the Zotonic and Heroky guys.
+And the Zotonic and Heroku guys.

 ### AUTHOR